Kenbridge, Virginia

 Kenbridge is a town in Lunenburg County, Virginia, United States.
 The population was 1,257 at the 2010 census.
 It is in a tobacco farming area.
 The area is home to noted folk artist Eldridge Bagley.
+The town is home to the Lunenburg Girls’ Softball league, Lunenburg Lightning Football and Cheerleading league and the United Futbol Soccer league.
+There are many quaint shops and boutiques and many family-owned businesses.
+Home to Kenbridge Elementary School.
+Visit www.kenbridgeva.net for information.

 Geography

 Kenbridge is located at 36°57′46″N 78°7′37″W (36.962805, -78.126896).